 - Staff available to assist with scheduled needs, as well as unexpected issues

-The Gables Assisted Living are trained in Memory Care Needs.
+The Gables Assisted Living trains their employees in Memory Care Needs.

 Even when your loved one has willingly agreed to move to assisted living, making the move can still be stressful for everyone involved.
 The Gables Assisted Living and Memory works closely with our residents and their families and support systems to help make the transition easier.
 In addition to the support that our compassionate team offers, we can also offer the following suggestions:

-- Acknowledge Your Loved Ones Feelings of Loss – Feelings of loss and grief are common and to be expected when someone moves from their home to assisted living.
+Feelings of loss and grief are common when someone moves from their home to assisted living.
 Try not to minimize their feelings.
 Sympathize and respect their feelings and give them time to adjust.